Kanorade/AI-Ass1-Basic-ML-Algorithms/src/nz/ac/vuw/kanemich2/knn/readme.txt

 The program assumes the first line has the feature labels, and the remaining lines are space separated values where the last value on each line is an integer representing the wine's class.
-If a file doesn't meet these assumptions, th program may not function as intended or throw and error.
+If a file doesn't meet these assumptions, the program may not function as intended or throw and error.

 The program will perform k-Nearest Neighbour with the training and test files and